 According to Hootsuite, 90 percent of users follow at least one business on the platform, one in two people use it to discover new brands, and almost half of people use the site to shop weekly.
 It is also worth noting that Instagram’s advertising reach has surpassed Facebook’s in 2021 by growing 20.5% compared to Facebook’s 6.5% growth.

-Facebook - Rebranded under the new name Meta, what was formerly known as Facebook is the most used social media site globally.
-It is also the most popular social media site among rural Americans and low income households.
-And did you know 73% of all Facebook users check the platform daily?
+Facebook – Rebranded under the new name Meta, what was formerly known as Facebook, is the most used social media site globally.
+It is also the most popular social media site among rural Americans and low-income households.
+Did you know that 73% of all Facebook users check the platform daily?

 There are some interesting political statistics regarding Facebook.
-Both sides of the political spectrum use this social media unlike almost all other platforms which ten to see more partisan use.
-A Pew Research study found that around a third of Americans get their news from Facebook, however, six in ten U.S. adults said they don’t trust the news that comes from this platform.
+Both sides of the political spectrum use this social media, unlike almost all other platforms, which tend to see more partisan use.
+A Pew Research study found that around a third of Americans get their news from Facebook; however, six in ten U.S. adults said they don’t trust the news that comes from this platform.